 The following is aimed at pointing you in the right direction if you want to calculate hourly wage rates.
 By using the following derived variables:

-esbrd DV: Labour force status - broad; jbhruc DV: Combined hrs per week usually worked in all jobs; wscei DV: Imputed current weekly gross wages & salary - all jobs (\$) Weighted topcode from 4800 the hourly wage rate can be calculated in SPSS as follows:
+\esbrd DV: Labour force status - broad; \jbhruc DV: Combined hrs per week usually worked in all jobs; \wscei DV: Imputed current weekly gross wages & salary - all jobs (\$) Topcoded.

+the hourly wage rate can be calculated in SPSS as follows: